-Through the generosity of the Taiwan Ministry of Education and the Taipei Economic and Cultural Office in Boston (TECO), the Department of Asian Studies at Williams College has been awarded a scholarship for one Williams student to study Mandarin language in Taiwan during 2017-18.
-As explained in a letter received from TECO, “this scholarship is being awarded to your esteemed college in the hopes of fostering a strong friendship between Williams College and Taiwan and furthering our mutual academic goals of cross-cultural understanding and exchange.”
+Through the generosity of the Taiwan Ministry of Education and the Taipei Economic and Cultural Office in Boston (TECO), the Department of Asian Studies at Williams College has been awarded a scholarship for Williams students to study Mandarin language in Taiwan during 2018-19.
+As explained in a letter received from TECO, “this scholarship is being

 The Chinese program in the Asian Studies Department is now accepting applications for the Chinese Government Scholarships.
-Deadline is Mon, Jan 9, 2017.
+Deadline is Wed, January 31 at noon.
 Please follow link for more information and application instructions.

 Tuesday, November 14, 7 – 8 pm, Hollander 040.
 Study Abroad in Chinese-speaking areas: which programs to go to?
 What types of funding are available?
 These questions answered, and more!